InkMakhova/1174641-what-to-watch-8/Readme.md

 Demo: <a href="https://what-to-watch-inkmakhova.vercel.app/">https://what-to-watch-inkmakhova.vercel.app/</a>

 ### Description
-+ The application consists of several pages: Home, user authorization page, favorite movies list page, movie page, add review page, movie player page;
++ The application consists of several pages: Home, User Authorization, Favorite Movies List, Movie, Add Review, Player;
 + Pages of the list of favorite films and adding a review are available only to authorized users (authorization can be performed by specifying an email of the correct format and name);

 ### Used technologies and libraries